War of 17–92: Casselberry v. Fern Park

 Fern Park Fights to Survive

-From the fifties through the seventies, every few years, a campaign launched trying to build support for an incorporated municipality of Fern Park.
-Each time the measure failed miserably due to independence-favoring homeowners, strong-arm tactics by Casselberry, expansion of Casselberry Utilities into Fern Park, or intentionally annexing businesses along 17–92 to take away the commercial tax base needed to make a Fern Park municipality viable.
+From the fifties through the seventies, a campaign was launched every few years to build support for an incorporated municipality of Fern Park.
+Each time, the measure failed miserably due to independence-favoring homeowners, strong-arm tactics by Casselberry, expansion of Casselberry Utilities into Fern Park, or intentionally annexing businesses along 17–92 to take away the commercial tax base needed to make a Fern Park municipality viable.

 The once mighty Fern Park has slowly faded into obscurity.
-Although there has been some revival lately, in recent decades, the stretch of highway has suffered from poor lighting, meager county support, and blighted or vacant storefronts.
-None of which has helped its image.
+Although there has been some revival lately, in recent decades, the stretch of highway has suffered from poor lighting, meager county support, and blighted or vacant storefronts, none of which have helped its image.

 Businesses to the north and east claim Casselberry, while those on the west are now Altamonte Springs.
 Many closer to the Orange County line self-identify as Maitland.
-Just ten years ago, the northern section of Fern Park still welcomed visitors to town heading south on 17–92 at the Wildmere Avenue intersection.. until Longwood’s expansion deleted North Fern Park.
+Until around 2010, the northern section of Fern Park still welcomed visitors heading south on 17–92 at the Wildmere Avenue intersection—until Longwood’s expansion deleted North Fern Park.

 Rough map of remaining borders of unincorporated Fern Park in 2019.